 Thinking of Customer Success as a core part of your revenue engine is a critical mindset shift.
 Instead of only reacting to problems, a proactive CS team actively guides customers toward greater value, which naturally leads to expansion.
 They are the ones who can connect the dots between a customer's evolving business objectives and the additional solutions you offer.
 By focusing on building relationships, timing their conversations strategically, and educating users on the full value of your platform, your CS team becomes an indispensable driver of growth.
 This requires a tight cross-functional alignment between sales, success, and product teams, ensuring a seamless customer journey from initial sale to long-term partnership.

-Build Relationships That Foster Growth
+Build Genuine Relationships for Growth

 Expansion revenue is built on a foundation of trust, and your Customer Success team are the architects of that trust.
 True customer expansion isn't about pushing more products; it's the natural result of building strong, lasting relationships.
 When your CS managers act as strategic partners rather than just support reps, they earn the right to recommend new solutions.
 They achieve this by investing time to understand a customer's business inside and out.